 We have based our calculation of the percentage of beneficial ownership prior to this offering on 62,756,186 shares of Series 1 common stock outstanding as of September 30, 2020.
-We have based our calculation of the percentage of beneficial ownership after this offering on the sale of shares of Series 1 common stock in this offering, assuming no exercise of the underwriters' option to purchase additional shares and excluding any potential purchases in this offering by the persons and entities named in the table below.
+We have based our calculation of the percentage of beneficial ownership after this offering on 64,101,536 shares of Series 1 common stock outstanding as of September 30, 2020 after giving effect to this offering, excluding any potential purchases in this offering by the persons and entities named in the table below.